 Qatar hosts expats from all over the world, working in every field; from construction to surgery to driving to air traffic control.
 As such, it is impossible to speak of an average salary throughout the peninsula.

-Generally, the average Qatari household, comprising around 8 or 9 people, earns QAR 72,700 per month.
-This is nearly three times what the average (Western) expat household, of 4 or 5 people, earned at QAR 24,400 monthly.
+In 2013, the average Qatari household, comprising around eight or nine people, earned QR72,700 per month.
+This is nearly three times what the average (Western) expat household, of four or five people, earned, at QR24,400 monthly.
 For low-income expats, the story is murkier because there are few statistics on what workers in low-skilled sectors earn.
-The median monthly salary is QAR 13,000 per month, which means that half of the population earns below that amount, while the other half earns more.
+According to salary survey site salaryexplorer, the average monthly salary in Qatar in 2022 is QR15,700.

 Average salaries in Qatar by sector

 In Qatar, your salary will depend vastly on your background, your skills, your passport, and how tough a negotiator you are.
-Here are some average monthly salaries by sector:
+Here are some average monthly salaries by sector (from salaryexplorer):

 Salary checker in Qatar